 The population size of a country is estimated during the census that is taken every ten years.
 In the United States, for example, there is actually a requirement set in metaphorical stone that requires the government to take a headcount of every single person that resides in the United States at that time.

-The very first US census was conducted in 1940, and every year thereafter, the census has been a once-a-decade ordeal.
+The very first US census was conducted on August 2, 1790 and has been conducted every ten years since then.
 In other words, the Census Bureau of the United States of America performs a decennial census.
 Prior to the official decennial census, there were similar acts of counting the number of people in the US and recording the population.
 These documents are kept safe by the National Archives and Records Administration of the USA.

 - 1940 - 132,164,569 people